XtremeOwnage/Web/docs/blog/posts/Solar/ac-soft-start.md

 2. Built-in short-cycle protection.
 This will prevent your A/C compressor from being cycled too quickly.
 This can be handy if your thermostat / HVAC control board does not have short-cycle protection built-in.
 Short cycling your compressor can damage it.
 3. You will need a smaller generator/inverter to properly start your A/C compressor.
 4. This unit also provides bluetooth diagnostics.
 If you run into any issues, you can upload the diagnostics to Micro-air, and they will be happy to assist you with identifying and resolving the issue.
+5. No more dimming lights when your A/C kicks on.

+## Disclaimers

+!!! success "Not Sponsored"
+    This post is not sponsored or affiliated by Micro-air, and I received no compensation for publishing this.

+    All hardware, time, and tools was provided and paid for out of my pocket.

+--8<--- "docs/snippets/amazon-affiliate-link-non-sponsered.md"